since 1988, Pacific Traditions Society

 * an article "Pacific Traditions Society 45 Years of Ancient Voyaging Culture Education"

-* 54 other groups seek similar support to become sustainable schools that rebuild networks of oceanic learning that welcome both local and international students.
+* a request for support for 2 more of the 54 other groups seek support to build a canoe house and an ancestral vessel, and become sustainable schools that rebuild networks of oceanic learning and connection, that welcome both local and international students.